 Talk about intimate: I had the pleasure of photographing Julie and Emeric’s Linden Terrace wedding in Fort Tryon Park last week.
 It was just the couple, the officiant, myself, and the wedding planner — that’s it.
-Coming all the way from Paris, their ceremony was the perfect example of how to get married in a foreign country.
+Coming all the way from Paris, their ceremony was the perfect example of how to plan an.
 Thinking of saying your own vows in a far off land?
-Here are some tips on how to plan a destination wedding with ease, just like Julie and Emeric.
+Here are some tips for how to plan a destination wedding with ease, just like Julie and Emeric.

 First: a few details about the beautiful couple.
 Julie and Emeric met six years ago at a music festival where Julie was singing and Emeric was playing drums.
 At the time, Emeric was married.
 They kept in touch as friends, but Julie noticed that after a while his Facebook posts were suddenly photos of him alone.
 That Christmas, Julie invited Emeric to a holiday party at her apartment, and voilà!
 The rest is history.
 They have a four-year old son, and live just outside of Paris.
 New York is a city near and dear to their heart, and after contacting wedding planner Muriel Saldalamacchia, they started to put a plan into place.